meonkeys/mesos-doc-test/Mesos-developers-guide.md

+This page is under construction still!

 ## Using SVN/Git
-The Mesos team primarily uses Git.
-But since Apache doesn't currently support Git
+* The Mesos team primarily uses Git.
+But since Apache doesn't currently support Git, so we use git-svn
+* TODO: link to apache git instructions

 ## Using JIRA
 * We track all issues via Apache's hosted JIRA issue tracker: http://issues.apache.org/browse/MESOS